commit-live-students/logistic_regression_project/q02_data_cleaning_all/README.md

 | y_test |  Numpy arrays for testing any format acceptable by sklearn   | y_test |

 Hint :
-- Set random seed as 9 before splitting the data and random state as 9 while splitting the data set.
+- Set random seed as 9 before and while splitting the data set.
+Use test_size=0.25 while splitting
 - Numerical variable (`LoanAmount`) imputation can be performed with mean imputation.
 - Categorical variables(`Gender`, `Married`, `Dependents`, `Self_Employed`, `Loan_Amount_Term`, `Credit_History`) null values should be imputed with mode imputation.